kirezibana/quotespp/README.md

 #### date :6/11/2020
 #### By ** kirezi bana hortense**
 ## Description
-This is a web application that takes a user's birthday and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.
+This is an application where users can create quotes and have those quotes voted on whether they are terrible or are inspirational.
 ## Behaviour Driven Development(BDD)
 |Behaviour| Input| Output|
 |:--------|:-----|:------|